PX4/PX4-Devguide/en/concept/architecture.md

 > **Info** This architecture allows every single one of these
 > blocks to be rapidly and easily replaced, even at runtime.

-The controllers / mixers are specific to a particular airframe (e.g. a multicopter, VTOL or plane), but the higher-level mission management blocks like the `commander` and `navigator` are shared between platforms.

 ### Middleware {#middleware}